 Rancho Santa Fe is primarily a residential community but there are a couple of areas, including the town center, that offer a host of upscale shopping, fine dining, galleries and town offices.
-Mille Fleurs is an upscale dining establishment, located in the heart of RSF's downtown, and generally considered the best dining.
+Mille Fleurs is an upscale dining establishment, located in the heart of RSF's downtown, and generally considered by many to offer some of the best dining around.

-The Inn at Rancho Santa Fe also provides one with a great dining experience (Morada Restaurant), indoors and out, in a quaint hotel (designed by well-known architect Lillian Rice) that also offers a range of lodging options (companies often host corporate events here) right at the edge of town so there's plenty to see and do without getting in your car.
+The Inn at Rancho Santa Fe also provides a great dining experience (e.g., Morada Restaurant), indoors and out, in a quaint hotel (designed by well-known architect Lillian Rice) that also offers a range of lodging options (companies often host corporate events here) right at the edge of town so there's plenty to see and do without getting in your car.

-Rancho Santa Fe also offers a wonderful art fair once a year in the center of town, with artists from around the region (see photo above left).
+For those interested in art, the Rancho Santa Fe Art Guild is worth checking out, with artists from around the region (photo above left was one of the outdoor Art Fairs held in the past).
 You'll find a broad selection of art works and artists to enjoy, to add to or start your art collection.

 The Del Mar Race Track is located just a few miles away, offering horse racing, concerts, the annual San Diego County fair, and a host of trade shows and other events (home expo, antiques fair, etc.).

-If you are interested in acquiring a luxury home or estate, or equestrian property that is a cut above the rest, why not contact me at (760) 840-1360 so we can discuss your particular needs and budget, and plan a strategy to help you make the right choice of a beautiful home and call it your own in Rancho Santa Fe.
+We can discuss your particular needs and budget, and plan a strategy to help you make the right choice of a beautiful home to call your own in Rancho Santa Fe.

-Rancho Santa Fe is a very special and unique residential community in Southern California, and perhaps the world.
-Enjoy YOUR tour below, and dream!
+Rancho Santa Fe is, indeed, a very special and unique residential community in Southern California, and perhaps the world.